 You can also speak at the elementary level with Katakana, Hiragana, and Rōmaji (Romanized Japanese).

 Suppose you aim to achieve a higher level of competence to acquire a high-paying Japanese specialist job.
 In that case, you need to learn approximately 1,500 to 2,000 Kanji.

 How Long Does It Take To Learn Japanese?

 Once you start adding some efforts and practice to the overall perspective, you will start catching up within a short while, especially with the help of your Sensei (Japanese teacher).
-Nothing is Impossible to a willing heart.
-Armed with the right language learning approaches and regular practice, you can surely clear N1/N2 of the Japanese language proficiency test in India in 3-4 years.

-Benefits of Learning Japanese in India
+Benefits of Learning Japanese Language

 What are the first few things that come to your mind when you think about Japan or Japanese?